 Reduce storage costs

-Proper stock control will mean having just the right number of products available, at the right time.
+Proper inventory management means having the right amount of products available, at the right time.
 You won’t need to spend any more on storage than is necessary, minimising overheads and maximising profits.

 Reduce the risk of shrinkage and deterioration